Weehooey/pfSense-scripts/README.md

 ### Enable QEMU Guest Agent in Proxmox VE

-When creating your pfSense virtual machine (VM), make sure Options > QEMU Guest Agent is set to `enabled` before you start your virtual machine.
+When creating your pfSense virtual machine (VM), set Options > QEMU Guest Agent to `enabled` when you create your VM.

-If you enable the QEMU Guest Agent while the VM is running, you will need to power it off (reboot will not suffice) and power it back on.
+If you enable the QEMU Guest Agent while the VM is running, you will need to reboot it.

 ### Usage